-You might have heard a shop assistant tell you to get yourself some waterproofing spray or polish – but have they recommended shoe trees?
+You might have heard a shop assistant tell you to buy waterproofing spray or polish – but have they recommended shoe trees?
 Probably not.
-They’re not commonly spoken about these days but when I discover a client with them, I see a man who knows footwear, maintains quality and is getting his money’s worth from his shoes.
+They’re not commonly spoken about these days but when I discover a client with them, I see a person who knows footwear, maintains quality and is getting their money’s worth from their shoes.

-A shoe tree, as huge and bulky as they sound, are moulded blocks that slip inside your shoe and help your shoe shape back to its original form after you’ve been wearing it all day.
+A shoe tree, as huge and bulky as they sound, is a set of moulded blocks that slip inside your shoe and help your shoe shape back to its original form after you’ve been wearing it all day.
 They’re life extenders because they minimise wear marks across the front of shoes, keep your leather shoes in newer looking form and if you purchase the ones made from cedar, they keep critters and sweat from breaking down your shoes as fast.
-As an added bonus, the cedar style help to keep your shoes smelling a little better.
+As an added bonus, the cedar ones keep your shoes smelling a little better.

 Have I convinced you yet?
 I hope I have, but if not, keep reading.

 Some people who have shoe tree’s don’t realise they can buy pressure point shoe tree’s that will stretch the shoe to provide relief from bunions, blisters and corns.
 The shoe tree, when used alongside a great leather conditioner and shoe polish can make your shoes last up to three times longer than they would without it.
 The average price for a quality cedar shoe tree set is $50 and can be purchased from cobblers like Coombs who will fit them for you and show you how to use them, or you can jump online to Amazon and pick up a pair for a similar price.

 How’s your shoe collection looking?
 Here’s some further reading you’ll enjoy all about shoes!